cleever/OnezoneDatepicker/README.md

 10) **disableDates** (Optional)

-You can define a list of dates that will be disable in datepicker (`[new Date(2016, 1, 15), new Date(2016, 2, 16), new Date(2016, 3, 17)]`)
+You can define a list of dates that will be disabled in the datepicker (`[new Date(2016, 1, 15), new Date(2016, 2, 16), new Date(2016, 3, 17)]`)

 11) **showDatepicker** (Optional)

-Using this variable you can make the datepciker to be visible as default.
+Using this variable you can make the datepicker to be visible as default.
 Also you can set this flag in runtime in order to show or hide the datepicker

 12) **showTodayButton** (Optional)

 Hide/Show today button.

-`NOTE: If you the current date is disabled by disableWeekend or disableDates the button will automatically disappear`
+`NOTE: If the current date is disabled by disableWeekend or disableDates the button will automatically disappear`

 13) **calendarMode** (Optional)

-If you set this flag the datepicker will go in calendar mode.
+If you set this flag, the datepicker will go in calendar mode.
 Set, cancel and today button will disappear and when a user is selecting a date the callback method will be triggered.

 14) **hideCancelButton** (Optional)